More than 200 teens gather for youth-led protest in McKinney

 Members of the group said they are optimistic and hopeful significant change could come one day soon.

-"Whether the issue is guns, whether the issue is police violence, whether the issue is police violence, I hope that this generation handles business in a way that we could not," said Robin Brown.
+"Whether the issue is guns, whether the issue is police violence, I hope that this generation handles business in a way that we could not," said Robin Brown.

 More from WFAA: